 - Never release balloons.
 Animals often mistake them for food or become entangled in their strings.
 Looking for an alternative?
 Try blowing bubbles instead!

-One male harbor seal, Luke, lives at the mixed-species seal exhibit along with the gray seals.
+Two male harbor seals, Luke and Rabbit, live at the mixed-species seal exhibit along with the gray seals.